toperrrrrrrr/toperrrrrrrr/README.md

 - Currently working on some projects.
-- Studying till the end of time
+- Will be studying till the end of time
 - 📫 How to reach me **lacsinankc@gmail.com**

 <h3 align="left">Connect with me:</h3>